PowerShellCrack/AzureSite2SiteVPNLab/README.md

    - ssh utility such as putty or git

 ## Scripts:
-    - NOTE: To run each script be sure to either run them with elevated rights.
+    - NOTE: To run each script be sure to run them with elevated rights.

     - Be sure to look through the hashtable san dchange anything you feel is necassary.
 	**configs.ps1** <-- Used to answer script values; linked to all scripts